ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 * [[Ben Webster]] created [[Hecke algebra]]

-* [[Zoran ?koda]]: created [[Dunkl operator]], [[double derivation]]; it is a start of a series which should include entries on Cherednik algebras, Knizhnik-Zamolodchikov connection, Calogero-Moser system, Gauss-Manin connection, Calogero-Moser space, deformed preprojective algebras and so on...
+* [[Zoran Škoda]]: created [[Dunkl operator]], [[double derivation]]; it is a start of a series which should include entries on Cherednik algebras, Knizhnik-Zamolodchikov connection, Calogero-Moser system, Gauss-Manin connection, Calogero-Moser space, deformed preprojective algebras and so on...

 * [[Urs Schreiber]]: